Paramahansa Yogananda's poems serve to deepen yoga meditation, offering devotees new ways of grasping the spiritual nature of all things.

 Introduction and Excerpt from "The Cup of Eternity"

-Paramahansa Yogananda’s poem, “The Cup of Eternity” from Songs of the Soul, consists of seven quatrains; each quatrain consists of two rimed, often slant-rimed, couplets.
+Paramahansa Yogananda’s poem, “The Cup of Eternity” from Songs of the Soul, consists of seven quatrains; each quatrain consists of two rimed, often slant- or near-rimed, couplets.
 The speaker is dramatizing the spiritual longing, metaphorically describes as “thirst,” which can by quenched only by God-realization through gaining awareness of the soul within the physical and mental encasements.

 (Please note: The spelling, "rhyme," was introduced into English by Dr. Samuel Johnson through an etymological error.
 For my explanation for using only the original form, please see "Rime vs Rhyme: An Unfortunate Error.")